Meet the ARK Team

 The ARK team is located across Ulster University and Queen's University Belfast.
 At Queen's, the team is based in the School of Social Sciences, Education and Social Work.
 At Ulster, the team is based in the School of Applied Social and Policy Sciences.

-The following list contains the names and positions of the ARK team, just click on a name for more details:
+The list below contains the names and positions of the ARK team, just click on a name for more details:

 Ann Marie Gray is Co-Director of ARK, and Professor of Social Policy in Ulster University.
 Her research interests are in the area of health and social care policy, policy making in Northern Ireland, gender and social policy and social attitudes.

-Paula Devine is Co-Director of ARK, and is coordinator of the ARK Ageing Programme, which supports engagement between the age and academic sectors.
-She also coordinates the Northern Ireland Life and Times Survey.
+Paula Devine is Co-Director of ARK, and is Director of the Northern Ireland Life and Times Survey.
+She also coordinates of the ARK Ageing Programme, which supports engagement between the age, policy and academic sectors.

-Dr. Gemma Carney joined the ARK Ageing team in January 2014, and is a Senior Lecturer in Social Policy and Ageing in the School of Social Sciences, Education and Social Work, Queen's University Belfast (QUB).
+Dr. Gemma Carney joined the ARK Ageing team in January 2014, and is a Reader in Social Policy and Ageing in the School of Social Sciences, Education and Social Work, Queen's University Belfast (QUB).

 Gemma trained as a political scientist, specialising in gender equality policy (TCD, 2004).
 A stint as Policy Analyst at the Irish Senior Citizens Parliament in 2007 introduced her to social policy for older people, and she has never looked back.